RapDoodle/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-LeetCode solutions with detailed comments explaninig how the algorithm works.
+The project contains solutions to LeetCode problems with detailed comments explaining how the algorithm works.
 Currently, all solutions are written in C++.

 ## Credits
 - NeetCode